-The funeral can usually only take place after the death has been registered.
+The funeral can usually only take place after the death’s registered.
 Most people use a funeral director, though you can arrange a funeral yourself.

-Both organisations have codes of practice and members must give you a price list when asked.
+These organisations have codes of practice - they must give you a price list when asked.

 Arranging the funeral yourself

 Contact the Cemeteries and Crematorium Department of your local council to arrange a funeral yourself.

 - funeral director fees

 - things the funeral director pays for on your behalf (called ‘disbursements’ or ‘third-party costs’), eg crematorium or cemetery fees, or a newspaper announcement about the death

 Funeral directors may list all these costs in their quote.

 The funeral can be paid for: